Here is information for graduate students who are interested in having me as an advisor or committee member.

 All Students

-New and prospective graduate students who are interested in working on a thesis under my direction should review the information on this page.
+New and prospective graduate students who are interested in working on a thesis under my direction or with me as a committee member should review the information on this page.
 Undergraduates and graduate students interested in working on an independent study project with me should see the information on my courses and teaching page.

 All graduate students who work with me (and especially those in CERIAS) should be aware of what I consider to be acceptable standards of conduct.